 For the Maple Cream Cheese Frosting

-*Because of the cream cheese frosting, this cake should be refrigerated until within a few hours of serving.
-It is best to remove from the freezer 2-3 hours before serving for best flavor and texture.
+• *Because of the cream cheese frosting, this cake should be refrigerated.
+It is best to remove from the refrigerator 2-3 hours before serving for best flavor and texture.

 1. I freeze my layers after they are baked, would I apply the maple glarze prior to freezing or once thawed?
 2. do you toast the pecans yiu use for the cake?
 3.is there a particular brand of maple syrup you use-they are all not the same :) 4. last one..with the maple extract/syrup is the cake quite sweet? thank you!!